 This stage will involve examining the evidence use practices in 100 schools across four states (NSW, QLD, SA, VIC) in order to generate practical examples and empirical insights into high-quality evidence use in varied settings.

-This stage will involve co-designing and trialling with 100 educators across four states (NSW, QLD, SA, and VIC), a professional learning process to support high-quality evidence use in practice.
+This stage will involve co-designing and trialling with 100 educators across four states (NSW, QLD, SA, and VIC), interventions to support high-quality evidence use in practice.

 Strand 4: Engagement and communication campaign (2019-2023)

 For the duration of the project we will bring together key players within Australian education to spark strategic dialogue and drive system-level change around evidence use in education.